mathigon/textbooks/content/circles-and-pi/content.md

 --------------------------------------------------------------------------------

-> sectionStatus: dev
+## Spheres, Cones and Cylinders

 > section: spheres-cones-cylinders
 > id: solids

-## Spheres, Cones and Cylinders

 In the previous sections, we studied the properties of circles on a flat surface.
 But our world is actually three-dimensional, so lets have a look at